CodeYourFuture/js-exercises/week-1/.archive/G-numbers/README.md

 ```
 Number of students: 15
 Number of mentors: 8
-Total numnber of students and mentors: 23
+Total number of students and mentors: 23
 ```